Published on

 Envision from STARFORGED

-All TTRPGs demand some level of creative/imaginative output from the players.
-I would argue this is the core tenet of the hobby and what sets a TTRPG apart from a board game: you aren’t just driving your racecar around a board, trading sheep and bricks, trying to build the longest train across Europe.
-You are imagining what it’s like driving your racecar in NYC, acting out the tense conversation between the shepherd and brickmaker, describing how it takes a week to walk from the caboose to engine of your impossibly long train.
+All TTRPGs demand some level of creative output from the players.
+I would argue this is the core tenet of the hobby and what sets a TTRPG apart from a board game: you aren’t just driving a racecar around a board, trading sheep and bricks, trying to build the longest train across Europe.
+You are imagining what it’s like driving a racecar past Boardwalk, acting out the tense negotiations between the shepherd and brickmaker, describing the week-long journey from caboose to engine of your impossibly long train.

 Like many great Powered by the Apocalypse descendants, the dice in Starforged drive the story forward in directions you may not expect.
 But Starforged wraps the dice roll in a simple yet powerful instruction: “envision the fiction.”